 Oh, man.
-It just doesn't get any better than this Authentic Blackened Scallop Caesar Dinner Salad.
-If you're a Caesar salad lover (like me) and you love your seafood with a little kick, you must give this a try.
+It just doesn't get any better than this Blackened Scallops Caesar Salad.
+If you're a salad lover (like me) and you love your seafood with a little kick, you must give this a try.
 A few minutes on the stove and this dinner salad will be made in no time.
 Shave on some of your favorite Parmigiano Reggiano and serve it with crusty bread for a perfect weeknight meal.

 Note: Refer to the recipe card below for exact quantities.